 Boron toxicity was also induced by increasing the element 10× higher than the complete nutrient formula.

 The plants were automatically irrigated.

 The solution drained from the bottom of the pot and was captured for reuse.

 A complete replacement of nutrient solutions was done weekly.

 Plants were monitored daily to document and photograph sequential series of symptoms as they developed.

-Typical symptomology of nutrient disorders and critical tissue concentrations are presented.
+Typical symptomology of nutrient disorders is presented.